 You stage your training application package in a Google Cloud Storage bucket that your project has access to.
 This enables the training service to access the package and copy it to all of the training instances.

 As with packaging, the

 for you as part of requesting a training job.

 In the context of machine learning models, this documentation uses export to mean the process of serializing your TensorFlow graph and settings to file.
 You use the TensorFlow SavedModel format and objects for exporting.

 You deploy a model version when you create a version resource.
 You specify an exported model (a SavedModel file) and a model resource to assign the version to, and Cloud ML Engine hosts it so that you can get predictions with it.

 Training instances and prediction nodes

-Cloud ML Engine allocates processing resources in the cloud to run your training job when your create it.
-It is easiest to think of these resources, called training instances, as virtual machines (VMs), even though their implementation is different from a that of traditional VMs.
+Cloud ML Engine allocates processing resources in the cloud to run your training job when you create it.
+It is easiest to think of these resources, called training instances, as virtual machines (VMs), even though their implementation is different from that of traditional VMs.
 The resources that Cloud ML Engine uses to handle online and batch prediction are similar.
 They are called prediction nodes or just nodes.

 The development environment that is configured on training instances and prediction nodes is defined by the Cloud ML Engine runtime version.